AhmedSakkijha/Eyes-Bridge/README.md

 <img src="https://img.shields.io/badge/lang-en-brightgreen.svg" alt="en">
 </a>

-Eyes Bridge is an innovative assistant application.
-It leverages cutting-edge AI technology to support the daily lives of visually impaired individuals.
+Eyes Bridge is an innovative assistant application. leverages cutting-edge AI technology to support the daily lives of visually impaired individuals.

 ## Table of Contents